 William Higham is a consumer trends futurist, consultant, author and keynote speaker.

-William Higham – Keynote Speaker:
+William Higham – Future Trends Speaker:

-William has delivered talks on how to monetise trends in Travel, Finance, Leisure, Technology, Fashion, Media, Music, Books – and even in Beds!
+Will has delivered talks on how to monetise trends in Travel, Finance, Leisure, Technology, Fashion, Media, Music, Books – and even in Beds!